-1.27 Oueen's Park Conservation Area was laid out and built upon the site of the 1879 Royal Agricultural Show.
+- 1 27 Queen's Park Conservation Area was laid out and built upon the site of the 1879 Royal Agricultural Show.
 At the time, this part of the Borough was semi rural and offered the landowner, the Church Commissioners, an attractive landscape on which to develop the estate.
-Although the focal element of the estate is Queen's Park itself, the 30 Acre open area was only incorporated into the estates layout after a campaign by the North West London Parks League.
-The park was eventually opened by the City of London in 1877.

-and were being constructed by local builders Bennet and Gimbrett.
-Although local builders produced many of the houses at Queen's Park, many other builders contributed to the estate which helped to generate the varied architectural character around the area that is now Kempe, Keslake and Chamberlayne Roads.
+Although the focal element of the estate is Oueen's Park itself, the 30 Acre open area was only incorporated into the estates layout after a campaign by the North West London Parks League.
+The park was eventually opened by the City of London in 1877 - 1.28 The houses were erected over a number of years starting with the north side of Harvist Road of which the majority were completed by 1899.
+The west side of Chevening Road was also under construction by 1899.
+The houses were to the design of G A Sexton and were being constructed by local builders Bennet and Gimbrett.
+Although local builders produced many of the houses at Queen's Park, many other builders contributed to the estate which helped to generate the varied architectural character around the area that is now Kempe, Keslake and Chamberlayne Roads